Divorce mediation has many benefits over the standard method of divorce, which is to battle things out with your spouse in court.

 A contentious divorce in court could go either way and might boil down to which spouse has the most aggressive attorney.
 Tensions usually run high, and emotions run rampant, and you never quite know what you will end up with regards to debt division, spousal support, or child support.

-You are free to state your case in divorce mediation sessions using facts and not emotion.
+You are free to state your case in mediation sessions using facts and not emotion.
 Your mediator can help you and your spouse figure asset division, the division of debts, and amounts relating to alimony and child support that are fair for both of you.

 Your mediator isn’t out to get one spouse or the other.
 Your mediator can’t even take sides.
 Instead, your mediator wants more than anything to see you and your spouse both receive what you need to proceed with the next chapter of your lives.